magicblock-labs/magicblock-validator/sleipnir-api/README.md

 ## Usage

-Provide a `MagicValidatorConfig` which includes the following:
+Provide a `MagicBlockConfig` which includes the following:

 - `validator_config: MagicBlockConfig` which indicates how the validator should be configured, see [this default config toml](../magicblock-config/tests/fixtures/02_defaults.toml) for more